Teikō Shiotani: Early life

 From 1912, Shiotani attended Kurayoshi Agricultural High School (now Tottori Prefectural College of Agriculture).
 Powerfully built, he did well at judo.
 He graduated in 1917, whereupon he became serious about photography.
-Like other users of the Vest Pocket Kodak, the teenage Shiotani was embarrassed when serious amateur photographers saw him using it; he soon supplemented it with a large format (90×130 mm) camera with a Carl Zeiss Tessar lens.
+Like other users of the Vest Pocket Kodak, the teenage Shiotani was embarrassed when serious amateur photographers saw him using it; he soon supplemented it with a large format (90×130 mm) camera with a Carl Zeiss Tessar lens, although he continued to use the Vest Pocket Kodak (or at least its lens) for the rest of his life.

 Shiotani's fellow photographers formed the Kōei Club in 1919, with over two hundred members.
 (Kōei, 光影, means "light and shade".)
 Shiotani's first known attendance in a Kōei meeting was in 1921, and photographs of his appeared in its magazine Kōei from 1922.
 Hokutō Saigō (西郷北濤), the key figure in Kōei, greatly encouraged Shiotani.

 Shiotani became an enthusiastic user of the Vest Pocket Kodak, and in 1919 set up the "Vest Club" (i.e. Vest Pocket Kodak club; ベスト倶楽部, Besuto Kurabu) in Akasaki, with 88 members.
 Perhaps thanks to his grandfather, he was freed from a career in the family shipping business and instead allowed to pursue photography.

 Many Japanese amateur photographers of the time prized a painterly effect over detail – not necessarily Western-style painting, but often Japanese, and particularly of a hazy kind.
 The aim was geijutsu shashin, which, depending on context, could be translated as "artistic", "art", "salon" or "pictorialist" photography.
 The meniscus lens of the Vest Pocket Kodak did not permit detail, and photographers using it – notably Masataka Takayama, Jun Watanabe, Makihiko Yamamoto, Mitsugi Arima (有馬光城) and Kōyō Yasumoto (安本江陽) – would often remove an aperture limiter from around its lens (fūdo hazushi), thereby not only increasing the aperture by about two stops but also greatly softening the focus.
 Shiotani was attracted by the misty results and their resemblance to the works of a painter from Tottori whom he respected highly, Kanji Maeta.

 In 1922, Shiotani married Sadako Inoue (井上貞子, 1905–1988).
 They had three sons, Sōnosuke (宗之助, b.
 June 1923), Reiji (玲二, November 1926 – March 1927) and Makoto (誠, August 1940 – September 1945); and two daughters, Yūko (優子, b.
 February 1930) and Yōko (陽子, b.
 July 1934).